Manbir Singh Chaheru

-Bhai Manbir Singh Chaheru (1959 – December 1987), also known as General Hari Singh was an Indian militant, Sikh separatist, and the first leader of the Khalistan Commando Force.
+Bhai Manbir Singh Chaheru (1959 – December 1987), also known as General Hari Singh was a Sikh separatist, and the first leader of the Khalistan Commando Force.

 Early life

 Singh was born in 1959 in the village of Chaheru to a Badwal Saini Sikh family, Kapurthala, Punjab.

 His father, Mohinder Singh Badwal, was a farmer.

 Manbir Singh completed his primary education from his village school.

 He then moved to the home of his maternal aunt Niranjan Kaur, in the village of Kala Bakra, for his secondary education.

 After passing his matriculation exams, he assisted his father in agriculture for six years.